Lower Histamine Wine

 In conventionally produced wines, there can be traces of pesticides and toxic herbicides!

 Glyphosate is the active ingredient in the weedkiller, Roundup.
 It’s widely used to treat crops in conventional agriculture.

-While glyphosate is good for killing weeds that compete with crops, studies are showing that it isn’t great for people.
+Glyphosate is good for killing weeds that compete with crops.
+But studies are showing that it isn’t great for people.

 But Dry Farm Wines sources wines from winemakers who follow organic and biodynamic farming practices.